santiallende/myWebsite/content/_index.md

 action_label: Learn More &rarr;
 action_link: /about
 action_type: text
+avatar_shape: rounded
-description: I am a clinical psychologist and mind/body researcher, specializing in chronic stress and burnout, who uses a variety of modalities to help you feel more integrated and better prepared to meet your unique challenges.
+description: I work with individuals who wish to overcome chronic stress and explore issues of purpose, meaning, and loss in important areas of their lives.
+My goal is to help clients feel more integrated and better prepared to meet their unique challenges.

 keywords:
 - psychotherapy